opencobra/cobratoolbox/.github/guides/TESTGUIDE.md

 ## Can I find out how many tests have failed?

-The idea of continuous integration and unit testing is to have all tests passing.
 The logical conditions, when tested using `assert()`, will throw an error when not satisfied.
 It is bad practice to test the sum of tests passed and failed.
 Please only test using `assert(logicalCondition)`.
 Even though a test may fail using `assert()`, a summary table with comprehensive information is provided at the end of the test run.

 For instance, the following test script **do not do this - bad practice!**:
 ````Matlab